MatthewBurfitt/Path-homology-with-field-coefficients/README.md

 #### &#x1F539; remove_multiple_edges(edges = [])

-Removes multiple edges to the digraph.
+Removes multiple edges from the digraph.
 Any necessary vertices are also added automatically.

 |  | Variable | Description |
 | ------------ | ------------- | ------------- |